TarangKhanna/Twitter-client/README.md

 The following **optional** features are implemented:

 - [x] When composing, you should have a countdown in the upper right for the tweet limit.
-- [ ] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
-- [ ] Profile Page
-   - [ ] Implement the paging view for the user description.
-   - [ ] As the paging view moves, increase the opacity of the background screen.
-See the actual Twitter app for this effect
-   - [ ] Pulling down the profile page should blur and resize the header image.
-- [ ] Account switching
-   - [ ] Long press on tab bar to bring up Account view with animation
-   - [ ] Tap account to switch to
-   - [ ] Include a plus button to Add an Account
-   - [ ] Swipe to delete an account

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. Changing accounts
-2.
-## Video Walkthrough

 Here's a walkthrough of implemented user stories:

 <img src='https://github.com/TarangKhanna/Twitter-Client/blob/master/Twitter_gif2.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />